ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/06-associations.md

 Aggregation is like a shopping cart.
 When you go shopping, you place groceries into the shopping cart, and it holds them as you push it around the store.
 Thus, a `ShoppingCart` class might have a `List<Grocery>` named `Contents`, and you would add the items to it.
 When you reach the checkout, you would then take the items back out.
 The individual `Grocery` objects existed _before_ they were aggregated by the `ShoppingCart`, and also _after_ they were removed from it.

-In contract, Composition is like an organism.
+In contrast, Composition is like an organism.
 Say we create a class representing a `Dog`.
 It might be composed of classes like `Tongue`, `Ear`, `Leg`, and `Tail`.
 We would probably construct these in the `Dog` class's constructor, and when we dispose of the `Dog` object, we wouldn't expect these component classes to stick around.
 {{% /notice %}}

 ## Multiplicity